NihadSquare/BatchRenamer/README.md

 ![Platform](https://img.shields.io/badge/platform-Windows-blue)
 ![Made by](https://img.shields.io/badge/Made%20By-NihadSquare-blue)

 > A modern, easy-to-use batch file renaming tool with preview, auto-cleanup, serial naming, undo support, and more — built in Python for Windows.
+And totally <b>FREE</b> to use.

 ---